dkozyr/h265_from_pcap/readme.md

 Note: you must covert it to .pcap file (not .pcapng) using Wireshark

-Update: This project is a limited example of RTP H.265 depacketization.
+<span style="color: red;">Update</span>: This project is a limited example of RTP H.265 depacketization.
 A full implementation with tests can be found in [Tau WebRTC streaming library](https://github.com/dkozyr/tau), along with a usage example in the [pcap-parser](https://github.com/dkozyr/tau/tree/main/apps/pcap-parser) tool

 ## Usefull links